 As a result, ROAS is the ideal metric if you want to see if your advertisements effectively generate revenue, clicks, and impressions.
 But unlike ROI, it doesn’t tell you if your paid ads are profitable.

-In addition, ROAS is the better option if you want to optimise short-term strategies, whereas ROI helps you assess long-term profitability.
+In addition, ROAS is the better option if you want to optimize short-term strategies, whereas ROI helps you assess long-term profitability.

-We’ll now take a look at a practical example of ROI vs ROAS to help you understand how the methods work.
+We’ll now examine a practical example of ROI vs ROAS to help you understand how the methods work.

-When it comes to deciding on ROI vs ROAS, you need to remember that each metric delves into different data.
+When deciding on ROI vs ROAS, remember that each metric delves into different data.
 Hence, you should use both when calculating the effectiveness of your marketing campaigns.

 On the one hand, ROI is perfect for determining long-term profitability.
 On the other hand, ROAS can help you devise short-term marketing plans.